viamrobotics/docs/docs/manage/fleet/locations.md

 If you are familiar with Google Drive, you can think of a location as similar to a folder within a shared drive.

 For example, an organization called Good Robots Inc has two warehouses across New York and Oregon.
-Good Robots Inc can organize its robots into three locations based on their physical presence in a warehouse.
+Good Robots Inc can organize its robots into two locations based on their physical presence in a warehouse.

 You can also use locations as proxies for environments such as "Production" and "Testing" or other groupings.
 Locations do not have to correspond with physical locations.